smoussavi00/3005pr/README.md

 # 3005pr

+3005 final project.
+Using python and psycopg2, this repository contains the files implementing a bookstore using database management systems.

 First install psycopg2 python library using pip

 ### In one terminal tab run (this will be the interface you will interact with):